-(c) ildren aged 36 months of age or over (not ling children over preschool age) - (i) for all participating jurisdictions other than Western Australia - 1 educator to 11 children; (ii) for Western Australia - 1 educator to 10 children; (d) ildren over preschool age in a jurisdiction, the int ratio (if any) set out in Chapter 7 for that iction.
-(2) servic the ch f children being educated and cared for at a centre-based service are of mixed ages the minimum number of educators for he children must meet the requirements of subregulation (1) at all times.
-(3) If an early childhood teacher is required under Division 5 to be in attendance at a centre-based service, subject to regulation 122 that teacher is counted as an educator at the service for the purposes of this regulation.
-(4) If a centre-based service is required under regulation 130 or 131 to have access to an early childhood teacher for a period, subject to regulation 122 that teacher is counted as an educator at the service for the purposes of this regulation.
-(5) Despite subregulations (1) and (2), for the purposes of determining the minimum number of educators required under this regulation, a child of a certain age is to be treated as up to 6 months older or 6 months younger than the child's actual age if - (a) - proved provider or, if the approved provider is not lividual, the nominated supervisor, of the e - (i) is satisfied on reasonable grounds that it is developmentally appropriate for the child to be so treated; and (ii) makes and keeps a record of that decision; page 92 Compa re 06 Mar 2013 [00-b0-00] / 13 Dec 2013 [00-c0-00]
+- (i) for all participating jurisdictions other than Western Australia 1 educator to 11 children: - (ii) for Western Australia 1 educator to 10 children: - (d) for children over preschool age in a jurisdiction, the relevant ratio (if any) set out in Chapter 7 for that jurisdiction. - (2) If children being educated and cared for at a centre-based service are of mixed ages the minimum number of educators for the children must meet the requirements of subregulation (1) at all times. - (3) If an early childhood teacher is required under Division 5 to be in attendance at a centre-based service, subject to regulation 122 that teacher is counted as an educator at the service for the purposes of this regulation. - (4) If a centre-based service is required under regulation 130 or 131 to have access to an early childhood teacher for a period, subject to regulation 122 that teacher is counted as an educator at the service for the purposes of this regulation. - (5) In subregulations (1) and (2) a reference to children does not include a child who is, or 2 or more children from the same family who are, educated and cared for at a centre-based service in an emergency for a period of not more than 2 consecutive days on which the service operates. - (6) An approved provider of a centre-based service must not permit an additional child or additional children to be educated and cared for at the service in an emergency in the circumstances set out in subregulation (5) unless the approved provider is satisfied on reasonable grounds that this will not affect the health, safety and wellbeing of all the children attending the service. - (7) Despite subregulations (1) and (2), for the purposes of determining the minimum number of educators required under this regulation, a child of a certain age is to be treated as up to

+6 months older or 6 months younger than the child's actual age if -

+- (a) the approved provider or, if the approved provider is not an individual, the nominated supervisor, of the service - (i) is satisfied on reasonable grounds that it is developmentally appropriate for the child to be so treated: and - (ii) makes and keeps a record of that decision; and - (b) a parent of the child has agreed with that decision and has signed the record of the decision to indicate that agreement.